19diego93/AdivinaElPokemon/README.md

 This is a Pokedex project created by a student aspiring to become a software developer.
 The project showcases the use of modern web development technologies to create a simple and interactive application.

+Deployed with Netlify:
+Link to app -> statuesque-gumdrop-98cf9a.netlify.app

 ## Features

 - Search for a Pokémon by name.